 Fashion lovers were encouraged by the success of the first bloggers who quit their jobs to focus on blogging full-time and thousands of blogs started sprouting up worldwide.

 While many of those blogs were undeniably launched with the intention to catapult lithe, blonde, semi-stylish girls into online stardom, in the early days, fashion blogging was primarily about doing your own thing.
 It was honest.
-It was not nearly as calculated as today.
+It was not nearly as calculated as today. [tweet_box]At the beginning, fashion blogging was about doing your own thing.
+It was not calculated.[/tweet_box]

 Each blogger I was following five years ago had a distinct voice.
 They wore completely different things – you didn't see the same handbag popping up on every other blog.
 They shared miscellaneous events from their life.
 Some of them posted political opinions.